The Hottest Places to Visit in Launceston this Summer

 Every Saturday, Harvest Launceston is held from 8:30am-12:30pm.
 Discover the best local produce Tasmania has to offer whilst meandering through the stalls, as well as sampling mouth-watering dishes you can enjoy on the spot, including paella, Afghani Bolani, pastries and cakes.
 We guarantee you’ll leave with a full shopping basket packed with amazing local fare!

 Tasmania Zoo is home to over 1000 animals from 100 different species, including lions, tigers, lemurs and red pandas.
 At the Jurassic Swamp exhibition you’ll come face to face with 40 life-sized dinosaurs – replicas, of course!
 It’s an easy day trip from Launceston and one the entire family will enjoy.

 Visit our cellar door

 Last but not least, while you are in Launceston, we’d love you to visit our Holm Oak cellar door, which is a scenic 45 minute drive up the Tamar Valley.
 Before settling in for a tasting, feed Pinot d’Pig a few apples and you’ll have a friend for life!
-We offer a $10 tasting of our current releases and for just an extra $10 you can taste our exclusive vintages from our cellar.
+We have some new experiences to discover, including the Top of our Game tennis inspired tasting where we’ll explain where the Wizard name originated and our exclusive Sensory Garden guided tour and tasting.
 We recommend making a booking, especially if you’ve got a group.
 Stay on for lunch by making up a picnic of local cheeses, terrines and salmon products.
 We hope to see you over summer.